Post Office – Brookline MA

 The historic post office in Camilla, Georgia was constructed in 1939 with federal Treasury Department funds.
 The building, which houses an example of New Deal artwork, is still in service.

-The Canoga Park post office was built in 1938 by the US Treasury Department.
+The post office in Canoga Park, CA, was built in 1938 by the US Treasury Department.
 It is a single-story Moderne style building, typical of New Deal post offices in Southern California.
-Inside is a notable mural by Maynard Dixon, which is… read more
+Inside is a notable mural by Maynard Dixon (see linked project), which is on the National Register.

 The historic Canonsburg post office was constructed in 1935 with federal Treasury Department funds.
 The building, which houses an example of New Deal artwork, is still in service.